neteoc/neteoc-ui/README.md

 `npm install`          -> installs dependencies

-`npm run dev`          -> starts a devlopment server on port 8080 and watches for changes
+`npm start`          -> starts a devlopment server on port 8080 and watches for changes

-`npm run deploy`       -> Deploy build artifacts to S3 (Requires some setup, more info to come)

 ---